AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_attributes_rn.md

 ### Update the chat group name

 The chat group owner and admins can call `changeGroupName` to set and update the chat group name.
-The length of a chat group name can be a maximum of 128 characters.
+The maximum length of a chat group name is 128 characters.

 The following code sample shows how to update the chat group name: